-Australasia's leading specialist aviation valuation service since 2004 for piston and turbine powered fixed wing aircraft.
+Australasia's leading specialist valuation service since 2004 for piston and turbine powered fixed wing aircraft.

-Genco Valuation has been serving clients across New Zealand, Australia, Papua New Guinea, Indonesia and the South Pacific.
+Genco Valuation has a long and proud history of serving clients across New Zealand, Australia, Papua New Guinea, Indonesia and the South Pacific.

-Justin is supported by his team of aviation industry professionals that enables Genco Valuation to provide robust advice across a broad range of aviation industry sectors and operational situations.
+Genco Valuation operates a leading team of aviation valuation professionals, enabling us to provide robust advice across a broad range of aviation industry sectors, locations, and operational situations.

 This collective experience underpins Genco Valuation's long and extensive knowledge base of the global aviation marketplace.